 What are CE sunglasses?

+The CE mark is a regulatory certification, not a brand or UV protection level by itself.
+CE sunglasses comply with EU safety, health, and environmental protection standards.
 On any legitimate sunglasses frame, you should see a small CE logo stamped on the interior surface of the frame, usually on one of the temples (arms).
 This signifies the sunglasses conform to the European standard EN ISO 12312-1:2022 and that the lenses provide UV protection up to 380 nanometres.

 - CE stands for Conformité Européenne (European Conformity).